squaresLab/BugZoo/docs/cli/container.rst

 ....................

-The `container` command group can be used to manage the creation and destruction of containers, and to inspect and interact running containers.
+The `container` command group can be used to manage the creation and destruction of containers, and to inspect and interact with running containers.

 `container launch {artefact}`
 -----------------------------